pixeline/pixeline-email-protector/README.md

 **Tested up to:** 4.6
 **Stable tag:** trunk

-Write email addresses without worrying about spambots and email harvesters.
+A WordPress plugin that lets your users write plain email addresses without worrying about spambots and email harvesters.

 ## Description